More Inventory Topics

 1. Use an inventory tracking system

 The best way to fend off shortages, delays, discrepancies, or unnecessary inventory costs is with an innovative tracking system.
-Fortunately, Extensiv Order Manager is a leader in inventory management solutions, having designed comprehensive software with built-in tools to keep track of inventory.
+Fortunately, Extensiv's order management solution is a leader in inventory management software, having designed a comprehensive platform with built-in tools to keep track of inventory.

-There’s no doubt inventory tracking becomes increasingly complicated as you add more sales channels and warehousing options (in-house, FBA, 3PL).
-With Extensiv Order Manager, you can make sense of your multi-faceted business needs and use inventory control software to automate inventory tracking to enhance your workflow, simplify your supply chain, and see greater results across the board.
+There’s no doubt inventory tracking becomes increasingly complicated as you add more sales channels and warehousing options, like in-house, fulfillment by Amazon (FBA), or outsourcing to a third-party logistics (3PL) provider.
+With Extensiv's order management tool, you can make sense of your multi-faceted business needs and use inventory control software to automate inventory tracking to enhance your workflow, simplify your supply chain, and see greater results across the board.

 2. Use data and inventory forecasting